SafeChargeInternational/safecharge_woocommerce_plugin/readme.txt

 == Changelog ==

+= 1.9 - 2019-03-26 =
+* New - Better logic for add and remove SC hooks for the checkout.
+Hide SC buttons when edit order if, it not made via SC.
+* Add - Will be added functionality to create Full Refund, when merchant change order status to Refunded.

 = 1.8.2 - 2018-12-19 =
 * New - Added option in the settings, to use Cashier in iFrame.